-Very Low-Density Lipoprotein (VLDL) - Contains high amounts of Triglycerides.
-Increased VLDL is often indicative of increased risk for coronary heart disease.
+- Very Low-Density Lipoprotein (VLDL) - Contains high amounts of Triglycerides.
+Increased VLDL is often indicative of an increased risk of coronary heart disease.

 This test provides a calculation for a person's HDL:LDL Ratio at no additional charge over a standard Lipid Panel.
 This ratio can help a person further evaluate their risk for heart disease.
 Typically, a higher ratio indicates a lower risk.

 *NOTE: This test uses an updated methodology for calculating LDL.
 As a result, fasting prior to specimen collection is no longer required in most cases.
 However, when the Triglyceride level is over 800 mg, the lab may not be able to accurately calculate the LDL.
 In this case, a Direct LDL test is recommended.